-Brenda McHugh, from the Anna Freud Centre for Children and Families, and Harry Stevens from Rugged Interactive, are West of England AHSN innovators and project partners in our Future Challenges programme.
+In the third of our Meet the Innovator blog series, we meet Brenda McHugh, from the Anna Freud Centre for Children and Families, and Harry Stevens from Rugged Interactive, who are two of our project partners in our Future Challenges programme.
 Brenda is a Consultant Psychotherapist, and has recently been awarded an MBE in the Queen’s New Years’ Honours list for her services to education.
 Harry is the Commercial Director and Joint-MD at Rugged Interactive.
-Here, they talk about their passion for helping young people build mental health resilience and their involvement in our Future Challenges programme ….
+Here, they talk about their passion for helping young people build mental health resilience and their involvement in our Future Challenges programme.

 Name of innovation: SmartGym CardioWall Resilience Programme, Gloucestershire